-Spring 2023 continued the in-person operations for the Joyce Ann Brown Innocence Clinic.
+Spring 2024 continued the operations for the Joyce Ann Brown Innocence Clinic.
 The JABIC offices were open for student work although a limited percentage of office hours worked remotely were allowed.
+Spring enrollment saw ten (10) students enrolled and eleven (11) students for the summer semester.